Jan 3 2013

-Dr. Ashwin Vasavada, Planetary Scientist at the Jet Propulsion Laboratory in Pasadena, California and Deputy Project Scientist for the Mars Science Laboratory mission at NASA's Jet Propulsion Laboratory talks to Kal Kaur, Editor for AZoSensors on the sensor technology inside NASA’s Curiosity Rover.
+Dr. Ashwin Vasavada, Planetary Scientist at the Jet Propulsion Laboratory in Pasadena, California and Deputy Project Scientist for the Mars Science Laboratory Mission at NASA's Jet Propulsion Laboratory talks AZoSensors about sensor technology inside NASA’s Curiosity Rover.

 Artist's conception of NASA's Curiosity Mars Rover investigating the composition of Martian rock.
 The rover is equipped with a huge array of sensors and analysis equipment, enabling it to send back a huge amount of new data about the red planet.